The Alaska Avalanche Fieldbook

 We developed these versatile notebooks for our own fieldwork and courses.
 They have been refined and extensively field-tested in our demanding Alaskan conditions and courses, as well as in our travels and work in North America, Asia, and Europe.

-The book essentially gives you an avalanche course outline and cheat sheet in your coat pocket!
+The book essentially gives you an avalanche course outline, decision-making checklist, and cheat sheet in your coat pocket!
 The pages are designed to lead you through every step of field snow stability evaluation and recording observations.

-The looseleaf format allows you to organize pages, file completed pages safely away, copy or scan them flat, eliminate wasted pages, and lower long-term costs by refilling the binder with replacement pages.
+We still like the looseleaf version because it allows you to choose exactly the mix of pages you prefer, in whatever order makes sense to you, file completed pages safely away, copy or scan them flat, eliminate wasted pages, and lower your long-term costs by refilling the binder with replacement pages.
+Those who need more formal, two-page snowpit forms, or who want to customize their book, will want the looseleaf version.

 Looseleaf Fieldbook Features